UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp2.md

 For your second programming assignment you will implement:

-1. Support for triangle meshes.
+1. Support for reading in and rendering triangle meshes.
 Be able to read in a mesh in the OBJ or PLY format.
-See _Ray Tracing from the Ground Up Chapter 23 Meshes_
+See _Ray Tracing from the Ground Up *Chapter 23 Meshe*s_

 2. A spatial data structure to accelerate intersection testing. // A uniform grid is sufficient, but if you wish you could implement any of the following instead: